cozy/cozy/README.md

 requirement is to use the [Cozy database driver](https://github.com/cozy/cozydb).

 Whatever your skill level, we propose a [Mentorship Program](https://forum.cozy.io/t/mentorship-program/529).
 A member of the Cozy Team will be there to as you build your Cozy app.
-Reel free to sign up via the forum.
+Feel free to sign up via the forum.

 #### Benefits for developers